justmaso/justmaso/README.md

-- 👋 I’m @justmaso
+- 👋 I’m Mason Law
-- 👀 I’m interested in CS
+- 🧑‍💻 I’m interested in CS
-- 🌱 I’m currently learning CS at uoft
+- 📖 I’m currently at the University of Toronto

 <!---
 justmaso/justmaso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.